adelosa/cardutil/README.rst

 This library is a life saver for debugging issues with binary data.
 Available at `Pypi:hexdump <https://pypi.org/project/hexdump/>`_.

-The python `ISO8583-Module` library was originally inspired by the work of Igor V. Custodio from his original ISO8583 parser.
+The iso8583 module in cardutil was inspired by the work of Igor V. Custodio from his original ISO8583 parser.
 Available at `Pypi:ISO8583-Module <https://pypi.org/project/ISO8583-Module/>`_.

 Mastercard is a registered trademark of Mastercard International Incorporated.